The Boy Behind the Door: Plot

 She offers to trade Kevin for Bobby to her buyer, at which point Bobby attacks her, handcuffing her to a pipe and stealing her keys.
 He is shot in the leg, but is able to slowly make it upstairs.
 Finally able to unlock the door, he frees Kevin (using the key he found in the safe with the pictures) and the boys make their way back downstairs, but Kevin is halted by a shock collar.
 Bobby runs back to the basement for pruning shears, but the kidnapper grabs his leg and sticks her finger in his bullet hole.
 Bobby frees himself by cutting her finger off, but he is too weak to make it back upstairs.

 Kevin fights his way down to Bobby, suffering multiple shocks.
 He removes the collar using the pruning shears and attends to Bobby, who tells him to leave.
 Kevin refuses, and helps Bobby to the officer's car.
 He calls for help using the radio, finds a taser and a first aid kit, and treats Bobby's leg.
 The kidnapper frees herself from the basement, finds the boys, and drags Bobby outside the car.
 Before she can kill him, Kevin shocks her with the taser.
 The boys retreat to the woods and the kidnapper gives chase.
 She corners them and is about to kill them when a police officer shoots her dead.

 Kevin and Bobby receive medical treatment and are taken home.
 The pair are later shown on a beach in California, where they said they wanted to go.

 Cast

 Development

 Marking the writer-director duo's feature film debut, the project was conceived by David Charbonier and Justin Powell after they had been rejected by several production companies citing budget constraints.
 After unsuccessfully attempting to self-fund the film, they contracted with Whitewater Films who went on to produce.
 Filming took place at a remote house in the area of Culver City, California, over a span of 22 days.
 Charbonier and Powell claim to have based elements of the film on The Shining and The Goonies, while acknowledging similarities between the film and The People Under the Stairs, though they say they had never seen the film.

+Remake

+In 2023, Indonesian production company Falcon Pictures announced that they would remake the film.
+It was titled Monster, which had its world premiere at the 18th Jogja-NETPAC Asian Film Festival.